What is the Marriott hotel mattress — and where can you buy it?

 Affordable alternatives to Marriott hotel beds

-DreamCloud Hybrid Mattress: from $419 at DreamCloud
+DreamCloud Hybrid Mattress (queen): $699 at DreamCloud

 The Cocoon by Sealy Chill is an all-foam mattress with surprisingly excellent cooling properties.
 During our Cocoon by Sealy Chill mattress review, we found that, like the Marriott bed, it lacks the divisive quicksand feel of other foam beds.
 And if you love how a stay in a Marriott grants free rein over the air con, you'll appreciate how this bed uses cooling Phase Change material to keep you the right temperature overnight.
 With an evergreen Sealy sale, a queen Cocoon Chill costs just $699 (MSRP $1,079).
+It comes with a 10-year warranty, a 100-night sleep trial, and free bedding and pillows.

 Other Marriott hotel sleep accessories you can buy

-If you want the full Marriott sleep experience, you can purchase your entire bed set-up from the Marriott hotel shop.
 The Marriott US mattresses (both foam and innerspring) are also sold with box springs, and you can bundle in your bedding if you want to enjoy every night between Marriott sheets.
 The box spring is only sold with the mattress, but you can purchase bedding separately.

 Should you buy the Marriott hotel mattress?

-However, there are some downsides to the Marriott hotel mattresses.
-Primarily, the extras.
+There are some downsides to the Marriott hotel mattresses, primarily, the extras.
 In the US, you’ll get a 10-year warranty, while shoppers in the UK and EU get just a 5-year warranty.
-We would expect a longer warranty from such an expensive bed (although both the Four Seasons hotel mattress and Ritz-Carlton mattress are more expensive with disappointing warranties).
-In addition, neither Marriott bed comes with a mattress trial.
-Perhaps Marriott expects you to book a night in a hotel if you want to try the bed.
+We would expect a longer warranty from such an expensive bed, although both the Four Seasons hotel mattress and the Ritz-Carlton mattress are more expensive with disappointing warranties.

 Ruth is a staff writer at Tom’s Guide, covering all things mattress and sleep.
 She has a deep interest in the link between sleep and health, and has tried enough mattresses to know the right bed really can make a difference to your wellbeing.
 At Tom’s Guide she writes to help people sleep better, from how-tos to the latest deals to mattress reviews, and has interviewed an array of specialists who share her passion.
 Before joining the team at Tom’s Guide, Ruth worked as a sleep and mattress writer for our sister website, TechRadar.